1. What are the criteria for admission to BME?

 6. Who awards the graduate degrees in the department of Biomedical Engineering?

-The PhD and MS graduate degrees in Biomedical Engineering are awarded jointly by both Rutgers University, through the Graduate School of New Brunswick, and through the Graduate School of Biomedical Sciences.
-The Masters of Engineering degree is currently awarded through the Graduate School of New Brunswick.
+The PhD, MS and ME graduate degrees in Biomedical Engineering are awarded by Rutgers University, through the School of Graduate Studies.

 7. How long will it take to complete a Masters degree?